pabloazurduy/pabloazurduy.github.io/_posts/2023-11-05-relaxation.md

 ## Introduction to the "Infeaseability Problem"

-Optimization problems are often studied in a simplified way, without considering the real-world complexities that businesses and industries face.
-I recall the first time I learned about this was in a class, when a master’s student presented his thesis on a [rostering problem (NSP)][1] for a transportation firm.
-He revealed that his optimized solution for the rostering cost (the objective value) was actually worse than the current one.
-The firm wanted to reduce the number of staff for the shifts, but the model suggested that they needed to hire two more people.
+Optimization problems are frequently examined from an 'idealistic' perspective, neglecting the real-world complexities encountered by businesses and industries.
+I recall the first time I learned about this gap was in a presentation from a master student thesis that solved a  [rostering problem (NSP)][1] for a transportation firm.
+He revealed that his optimized solution for the rostering cost (the objective value) was actually **worse** than the "manual solution" already in place.
+The firm wanted to reduce the number of staff for the shifts, but **the model suggested that they needed to hire two more people**.

-He explained that the reason for this outcome was that the current schedule "relaxed" ~~ignored~~ many constraints (imposed by work regulation laws, union agreements, company policies and staff preferences).
-By the way, yes, they "discovered" that they were "not complying" when they built the optimization model for rostering (no comments).
+He explained that the reason for this outcome was that the current schedule ~~ignored~~"relaxed"  many constraints (imposed by work regulation laws, union agreements, company policies and staff preferences).
+By the way, yes, they "discovered" that they were "not complying" when they built the optimization model for rostering ~~(no comments)~~.

 After finishing my degree, I started working on various optimization models in different industries.
-I soon realized that many optimization problems had constraints that were very “optimistic”. ~~Luckily, none of them were as non-compliant as the rostering problem~~ 😂, but it was still quite common (in my experience) to encounter business problems that were framed in very unrealistic ways.
+I soon realized that many optimization problems had constraints that were very “optimistic”. ~~Luckily, none of them were as non-compliant as the rostering problem~~ , but it was still quite common (in my experience) to encounter business problems that were framed in very unrealistic ways:

 1. I want to build a rocket that can reach Mars.
 1. It should cost less than $100.